-If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one other medical expense event are represented on this data file.
+If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one dental visit are represented on this data file.
 In this case, the Full Year Consolidated File, which has data for all sampled persons, must be used to estimate the total number of persons (i.e., those with events and those without events).

-For example, to estimate the proportion of civilian noninstitutionalized population of the U.S. with at least one other medical event for ambulance services, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
+For example, to estimate the proportion of civilian noninstitutionalized population of the U.S. with at least one dental visit occurred where an orthodontist was seen, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
 That is, and

-$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on the MEPS HC (6) person-level file
+$(\sum W_i Z_i)/(\sum W_i)$ across all unique persons i on the MEPS HC-person-level file (6)

-W_i is the sampling weight (PERWT00F) for person i
+W_i is the sampling weight (PERWT02F) for person i

-$Z_i = 1$ if OMTYPEX_j = 4 for any other medical expense record of person i = 0 otherwise.
+$Z_i = 1$ if ORTHODNT_i = 1 for any dental visit record of person i